Why Your Organisation Can’t Decide

 Taken one at a time, each of these is manageable.
 The damage is in how they reinforce one another, and the direction of the reinforcement is not random.

-Inherited premises determine what descriptions get commissioned: you do not gather information about a question you do not know is open, so the settled frame quietly decides what the organisation will trouble itself to see.
+Inherited premises determine what descriptions get commissioned: you rarely gather information about a question you do not know is open, so the settled frame quietly decides what the organisation will trouble itself to see.
 The descriptions that do arrive are shaped by the structure that produced them: each function reports in its own vocabulary, optimised for its own position, and the structure that keeps the functions apart also keeps their accounts from reconciling.
 And the structure, in turn, is held in place by the inherited premises, because the current structure looks natural and inevitable to anyone whose decision frame was formed inside it.
 Identity constrains Information constrains Interaction, and Interaction loops back to confirm Identity.

 5. Where the Loop Breaks